amydst/Pediactric-HC-Deserts/README.md

-# Project_3

-An overview of the project and its purpose Instructions on how to use and interact with the project At least one paragraph summarizing efforts for ethical considerations made in the project.
-References for the data source(s)
-References for any code used that is not your own

 # Access to Pediatric Care in California: Analyzing the Socioeconomic Factors Behind Healthcare Deserts
 ## Project 3: Group 1.
 Data visualization track
 ## Amy Dos Santos, Chloe King, Aleksandra Kutz, Carmen Dual